ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The access associated with the access token is described using objects that each contain multiple dimensions of access.
-Each object contains a REQUIRED `type` property that determines the type of API that the token is used for.
+Each object contains a REQUIRED `type` property that determines the type of API that the token is used for and the structure of the rest of the object.
+There is no expected interoperability between different `type` definitions.

 `type` (string):
 : The type of resource request as a string.
 This field MAY